Table of Content

 As a result, heavier shafts can help you hit the ball further, but it’s certainly not a guarantee that you will, given the various other factors that contribute to your distance.

-If you’re looking for a lighter shaft, KBS includes several ‘Lite’ options within their range, and the $-Taper LITE and C-Taper LITE are particularly popular options for players looking for something less heavy for their irons.
+If you’re looking for what KBS golf shafts should I use – we recommend you consider a lighter shaft, KBS includes several ‘Lite’ options within their range, and the $-Taper LITE and C-Taper LITE are particularly popular options for players looking for something less heavy for their irons.

 The weight of a shaft is an important metric to consider when you’re looking to increase the quality of your golf clubs, so be sure to use our KBS chart above to help you identify the best shafts for your game.